humleflue/P4/ANTLR/README.md

 Or just download in browser from website: https://skaalum.tech/downloads/buff-0.1.jar and put it somewhere rational like `/usr/local/lib`.

 2. Create an alias for the Buff tool

+Run the following command in your terminal:
 ```shell
 $ alias buff='java -jar /usr/local/lib/buff-0.1.jar'
 ```

 2. 1.
 OPTIONAL: It's a good idea to put the alias in your `.bashrc` file

+Run the following command in your terminal:
 ```shell
 $ vim ~/.bashrc
 ```